fernandogmar/travel_assignment/README.md

 ### Notes
 This App will not work on a browser unless you disable CORS checks.
 But you can have a look to the components in the storybook page.

+[Visual TDD](https://storybook.js.org/tutorials/visual-testing-handbook/react/en/vtdd/) has been applied to the project, and Chromatic has been configured for [caching regressions automatically](https://storybook.js.org/tutorials/visual-testing-handbook/react/en/automate/).

 ### Setting up this project locally

 Requires to have installed latest nodejs version [https://nodejs.org/en/download](https://nodejs.org/en/download)